 Highlife and the Independence campaign

 Ghana’s cultural sector reverberated with intensive political agitation as Highlife musicians composed patriotic songs and mobilised people against the colonial government at ‘Concert Parties’.
-In recognition of their vital role, the leaders of Highlife bands were declared national heroes and the music assigned special status by Kwame Nkrumah, then Prime Minister of the Gold Coast.
+In recognition of their vital role, the leaders of Highlife bands were declared national heroes and the music was assigned special status by Kwame Nkrumah, then Prime Minister of the Gold Coast.
 When Independence was won in 1957, ET Mensah released ‘Ghana Freedom; to mark the big occasion.

 From Box Guitars to Big Bands